Eyamba V: Death

 Thirty of Eyamba's wives were killed the first day.
 For some, it was an honour to be "Called" to join the king in the afterlife.
 Several pleas were made by the missionaries but all with little effect.
 Some of the executioners misled them with false promises while some Chiefs rebuked the missionaries saying that "...white people had no right to interfere with black men's fashions.
 The School at Duke Town was shut for several weeks and Chiefs refused to send their children to school to keep them from harm.

-Legacy

-Eyamba's greatest contribution to Old Calabar was his willingness to have the Church of Scotland established for the purpose of Educating and Civilizing his people.